 What to do if your Implant Crown is Loose

 Implant dentistry is growing in popularity since it allows people to have their missing teeth replaced with natural looking implants that can last a lifetime.
 Unfortunately, these implant crowns are not without their problems and can begin to come loose over the years.
-Those who are wondering what to do if your implant crown is loose should read through this information so they will be fully prepared.
+Those who are wondering what to do if your dental implant crown came loose or if you have a loose dental implants should read through this information so they will be fully prepared.

 Though around 95% of dental implant patients experience success with their implants, there are some issues that can arise.
-When an implant crown is loose, the patient needs to schedule an appointment with their dentist, preferably the one who placed their implant crown.
+When an dental implant crown is loose, the patient needs to schedule an appointment with their dentist, preferably the one who placed their implant crown.
+If the crown has come off completely do not lose the crown, otherwise a new one will surely need to be made.
+Losing a crown could wind up costing you way more money.
+Do not remove the crown if it is loose.
+Leave it alone and get to the dentist’s office quickly.
+Our doctors will want to remove the crown to minimize damage to the underlying tooth and possibly prevent a root canal.

 To prevent an implant crown from becoming loose, restorative dentists, like Dr. Norkiewicz, recommend their patients wear specialized mouth guards while they sleep.
 Immense pressure can be placed on the teeth as a person sleeps so it is important their implants are properly guarded to protect against loosening and other forms of damage.